systemd/systemd/doc/BOOT_LOADER_SPECIFICATION.md

 * `devicetree` refers to the binary device tree to use when executing the kernel.
 This also shall be a path relative to the $BOOT directory.
 This key is optional.
 Example: `6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.armv7hl/tegra20-paz00.dtb`
-* `fdt` is an alias for `devicetree`
-* `devicetreedir` refers to a directory, where the bootloader automatically chooses a binary device tree file from, to use when executing the kernel.
-This also shall be a path relative to the $BOOT directory.
-This key is optional.
-Example: `6a9857a393724b7a981ebb5b8495b9ea/devicetree/`
-* `fdtdir` is an alias for `devicetreedir`

 Each configuration drop-in snippet must include at least a `linux` or an `efi` key, and is otherwise not valid.
 Here's an example for a complete drop-in file: